Our Beliefs

 United

-all people who believe in Jesus Christ and want to live faithful to his
+people who believe in Jesus Christ and want to live

 General

-that some decisions are best made as a denomination and others are best
+decisions are best made as a denomination and others

 Marriages

-(in fact, all worship services) are performed with the permission of
+fact, all worship services) are performed with the

-and under the responsibility of the local congregation’s church
+permission of and under the responsibility of the

-marriage, it does not make same-sex marriage the norm in congregations.
+does not make same-sex marriage the norm in

 Multi-faith